 11. Find something to be appreciative about

-Maybe your children are playing well, or they took a longer nap, or they did something that made you smile.
+Maybe your children are playing well, or they took a long nap, or they did something that made you smile.
 And if you’re just having an awful day, be appreciative of the fact that you are a mother.
 Some people want to be a mother more than anything, and they are unable to.
 Be grateful for the good times, even if they are few in number.

 12. Teach your children a new skill

 Even if it’s as simple as holding the door, or learning a new word.
 Praise them for learning it, and continue to practice it with them for the rest of the day.
 I teach my daughter sign language.
 It helps us communicate easier, and I don’t get as frustrated with her because I know what she wants.
-Continue to work on their developing skills everyday, so they can retain what they learn.
+Continue to work on their developing skills every day, so they can retain what they learn.

 13. Be consistent

 Try to stick to a schedule as best you can.
 I know this is sometimes impossible, but on the days you can pull it off, do it.
 It’s so important for kids to have consistency, even if it’s as simple as a book before bed every night, or a kiss first thing in the morning.